 Beyond pitch shifting, a combination phase/frequency shifter creates subtle evolving repeats, dissonant harmonies, and barber pole flanging.
 It can be pushed to extremes for ring modulation and inharmonic shifted delays that distort and break apart.

 The Raster’s modulation section has seven waveforms that can be assigned to delay time, pitch shift, or effect level (for tremolo).
-There are two random waveforms for glitchy sliced delays or random pitch shift, wow and flutter, and broken tape deck effects.
+There are two random waveforms for glitchy pitch jumps, wow and flutter, and broken tape deck effects.
 Envelope and inverse envelope enable dynamic flanging and pitch bent delays.
 Stereo controls adjust the modulation amount and phase between channels, for subtle shifts or swirling psychedelic washes.